During Covid-19 we’ve been very busy yogis bringing you an online version of Living Flow Yoga

 Leaning into the digital world has been a creative process and we are excited to offer you an online offering in the form of daily live-stream classes.
 This is only the beginning and we are curious to see how this all unfolds.

-For now you’ll be able to plan your Vinyasa Flow or Yin practice, register for your class via our timetable and either use your active membership to join OR pay $10 per live-stream.
+While we re-open the studio as a phased process, we will be continuing to live-stream classes.
+So if you prefer to practice at home, register for your class via our live-stream timetable and either use your active membership to join OR pay $20 per casual class.

 Outlined below is an in-depth guide to how to join a live-stream class.